Airport Link Line (Shanghai Suburban Railway): Important stations

-In terms of operation mode, a rail transit-style bus operation is adopted.
+In terms of operation mode, a public transit-style railway operation is adopted.
 The platform design, train schedule, and other aspects are similar to subways, and citizens can use the Shanghai public transport card to enter and exit the station.

 Approximately 88 percent of the line will run underground while the remaining sections will be elevated.
 The above-ground section is between Qibao and Huajing stations.

-There are 7 underground stations and 2 above-ground stations.
+There are 7 underground stations and 2 ground level stations.
 It will use EMU trains with a maximum operating speed of 160 km/h.